Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

 ### The Role of the break Statement
 <ul>
   <li>
-    <a>Without a break statement, the control may fall through a case x and all cases including case x and the cases below it will run.
+    <a>Without a break statement, the control may fall through a case x and all cases including case x, and the cases, below it, will run.
 To prevent this from happening, a break statement can be used</a>
   </li>
   <li>
     <a>Here is a switch statement with no break statement:</a>